wavebreaker-lucas/esg_gp_be/README.md

 **Important Notes:**
 - Returns all accessible users based on requester's permissions
+- Hierarchical filtering:
+  - When filtering by `group_id`, returns users from the group AND all its subsidiaries AND all branches under those subsidiaries
+  - When filtering by `subsidiary_id`, returns users from the subsidiary AND all its branches
+  - When filtering by `branch_id`, returns only users from that specific branch
 - Hierarchy information is included when relevant
 - User status includes:
   - Account activation status